IT-TALAKA/info/it-talaka-english-statute.md

 # § 25 Amendments to the Articles of Association by the Executive Board

-Amendments or additions to the Statutes of Association prescribed by the competent registration authority or by the tax office shall be implemented by the Executive Board pursuant to [§ 7](#7-the-executive-board) after prior approval by the Extended Board pursuant to [§ 9](#-9-assessors-and-extended-board-management-board) and shall not require a resolution by the General Assembly.
+Amendments or additions to the Statutes of Association prescribed by the competent registration authority or by the tax office shall be implemented by the [Executive Board](#7-the-executive-board) after prior approval by the [Extended Board](#-9-assessors-and-extended-board-management-board) and shall not require a resolution by the [General Assembly](#-13-the-general-assembly).
 They shall be communicated to the members with the next invitation to the general meeting at the latest.

 # § 26 Statutes